Languages of Sri Lanka: Native and indigenous languages

 As per 2016, the Sinhala language is mostly spoken by the Sinhalese people, who constitute approximately 74.9% of the national population and total about 16.6 million.
 However, around 92% of the population are able to speak Sinhalese.
 It uses the Sinhala abugida script, which is derived from the ancient Brahmi script.
 About 300 of the Veddah people, totaling barely 2,500 in 2002, speak the Veddah language, of which the origin is debated.
 The Tamil language is spoken by native Sri Lankan Tamils and is also spoken by Indian Tamils of Sri Lanka and by most Sri Lankan Moors.
 Tamil speakers number around 3.8 million (19% of the population), making it the second largest language in Sri Lanka.
+The Telugu language is spoken by the Sri Lankan Telugus who number between 40,000 to 125,000.
 There are more than 40,000 speakers of the Sri Lankan Malay language.

 Languages of foreign origin

 English, Sinhala and Tamil languages on a war grave memorial plate in Kandy.